marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 Deleting Virtual Machines
 -------------------------

-VMs can be deleted using the **Terminate Instance** option in the OpenStack dashboard.
+VMs can be deleted using the **Delete Instance** option in the OpenStack dashboard.

 ..
 WARNING ::